 Insurance and IORP undertakings are obliged to provide, on an ongoing basis, information about their financial status, and the Swedish FSA may conduct on-site inspections and review the operations at any time.
 In case of violations of business rules and regulations, the Swedish FSA may revoke the authorisation or impose fines of up to SEK 50,000,000.
 However, infringement of money laundering provisions may result in considerably higher penalties, both for the undertaking and its directors.
-Certain violations of rules and regulations, such as violations of the GDPR may also result in even higher penalties, for which both the undertaking and certain individuals may be held liable.
+Certain violations of other rules and regulations, such as violations of the General Data Protection Regulation (GDPR) may also result in even higher penalties, for which both the undertaking and certain individuals may be held liable.